 Clubbing is one of Vegas's most popular rituals, and it's no surprise since it's home to some of the biggest clubs in the country.
 One all-time favorite: Marquee, at the Cosmopolitan.
 With more than 60,000 square feet (including a rooftop patio overlooking the lights of the Strip), Marquee brings in some of the best DJ and electronic dance talents from around the world.
 Beware that bottle service at Vegas nightclubs can be pricey—it's easy to spend $1,000 or more on a night out at the city's clubs!

 For a truly "only in Vegas" experience, enjoy happy hour from 550 feet in the air at the LINQ's High Roller.
 It's the tallest Ferris wheel in the world, and with a bar inside—it's Vegas after all!—you can enjoy a cocktail and watch the glittering lights of the Strip below.
 Unlimited drinks on the observation wheel mean you can drink a lot in 30 minutes, so if heights tend to make you feel woozy already, be careful with how much you indulge.

 Jump Off the Stratosphere Tower

-If you want to get your heart racing, ride "Insanity" at the Stratosphere Tower.
-A massive mechanical arms hovers 900 feet above the ground, spinning you and other passengers as part of an experience you'll never forget.
+If you want to get your heart racing, sign up for SkyJump at The STRAT, an 829-foot bungee jump.
+If you're still looking for a thrill but don't want that much thrill, opt for the ride "Insanity."
+A massive mechanical arm that hovers 900 feet above the ground, spinning you and other passengers as part of an experience you'll never forget.
 The tower is also home to the X-Scream, a rollercoaster that propels you 27 feet over the tower's edge!